mickxmick/Final-Project/README.md

 # Final-Project

-our project for educationa resources.
+our project for educational resources.